 Enlarge our imaginations, roll back the limits to enable us to pray effectively.

 We give thanks for your church community here in this place, where we can grow in faith in a loving environment.
-Bless your churches in this district and wherever you people meet.
+Bless your churches in this district and wherever your people meet.

-For the places where you are not recognised, we pray that your Kingdom would come, and your will be done.
+For the places where you are not recognised, we pray that your realm would come, and your will be done.

 Bless our efforts to be your disciples, and bless us as we offer ourselves as gifts to the world.